Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

+### Added id field to measurements, changed molecular_weight unit to g/mo…

+…l and, made initial page the file page

 ### changed permissions of so users can add grants, and configured the UI…

 … for adding grants